wting/rust.vim/README.md

 ## Description

 This is a vim plugin provides [Rust][r] file detection and syntax highlighting.

-It copies the vim support code from the [mozilla/rust incoming branch][mr].
-As a result, the syntax may be *slightly* different if you're using a stable release.
+It is synchronized daily to the vim support code in [mozilla/rust][mr]'s incoming branch via cronjob.
+Consequently, the syntax may be *slightly* different if you're using a stable release.

-A daily cron job updates this plugin.

 ## Installation